Privacy policy

 The information in your medical record is used by us and the medical practitioners:

-• To ensure that you are provided the correct diagnostic imaging or nuclear medicine services;
+• to ensure that you are provided the correct diagnostic imaging or nuclear medicine services;

-• To interpret your diagnostic imaging or nuclear medicine images and to make an appropriate diagnosis;
+• to interpret your diagnostic imaging or nuclear medicine images and to make an appropriate diagnosis;

-• To provide you, your referring medical or health practitioner, or another medical practitioner treating you, with information to assist your medical care; and
+• to provide you, your referring medical or health practitioner, or another medical practitioner treating you, with information to assist your medical care; and

-• As a medical history for you, as images and associated reports relating to diagnostic imaging or nuclear medicine services provided at our facilities are added to your medical record over time.
+• as a medical history for you, as images and associated reports relating to diagnostic imaging or nuclear medicine services provided at our facilities are added to your medical record over time.
 This medical history may allow medical practitioners to provide you with better care as it assists with identifying changes to your health over time.

 We and the medical practitioners at our facilities disclose your scanned images and associated reports:

-• To you, if you request a copy of your medical records;
+• to you, if you request a copy of your medical records;

-• To the person who requested the diagnostic imaging or nuclear medicine service on your behalf (normally your GP or a specialist);
+• to the person who requested the diagnostic imaging or nuclear medicine service on your behalf (normally your GP or a specialist);

-• To anyone else specified in the request for the diagnostic imaging or nuclear medicine service (your doctor may request that we disclose your scanned images and associated reports to other health professionals who are involved in your treatment);
+• to anyone else specified in the request for the diagnostic imaging or nuclear medicine service (your doctor may request that we disclose your scanned images and associated reports to other health professionals who are involved in your treatment);

-• To health practitioners and hospital staff who are treating you and who have applied for and been granted access to our secure, password-protected, web-based portal (see below for more detail on the Secure Portal);
+• to health practitioners and hospital staff who are treating you and who have applied for and been granted access to our secure, password-protected, web-based portal (see below for more detail on the Secure Portal);

-• To other persons not specifically listed in the request for the diagnostic imaging or nuclear medicine service, but who appear to be providing health care services to you such as another medical imaging provider (we will only do this if we are reasonably satisfied that you have consented to this occurring, or there appear to be other reasons why this is appropriate - for example in an emergency);
+• to other persons not specifically listed in the request for the diagnostic imaging or nuclear medicine service, but who appear to be providing health care services to you such as another medical imaging provider (we will only do this if we are reasonably satisfied that you have consented to this occurring, or there appear to be other reasons why this is appropriate – for example in an emergency);

-• Where the diagnostic imaging or nuclear medicine service was requested on your behalf by your employer or a government department, to that employer or government department; and
+• where the diagnostic imaging or nuclear medicine service was requested on your behalf by your employer or a government department, to that employer or government department; and

-• To anyone else you request or consent to in writing.
+• to anyone else you request or consent to in writing.

 Our Secure Portal